JuanBorracho/personal-portfolio-2022/README.md

 My main aim was to practice a variety of new CSS skills and techniques that I have learned alongside using the BEM naming methodology and Sass for the first time.

+The only Javascript used in this project is for the mobile menu and grid filters.
+I used vanilla Javascript (ES6).

 I also wanted to gain experience using the build tool, Gulp, for the first time.

 Below I will explain some of the techniques and technologies I have used as well as some of the challenges I faced during this project.